 - July 12 2023: Reported to librsvg maintainers.

-- July 19 2023: librsvg maintainers disclose to libraries that depend on librsvg, including libvips and Sharp.
+- July 19 2023: librsvg maintainers disclose to libraries that depend on librsvg, including libvips(opens in a new tab or window) and Sharp(opens in a new tab or window).

 - July 21 2023: librsvg patched by maintainers.